martincohen/Punity/README.md

 Build script is setup to compile `main.c` as single-translation unit, so if you need another C files, include them in `main.c` directly (same as I've include `punity.c` there).
 If you need something else, modify `build.bat` to you likings.

 You can customize some aspects of **Punity** by changing macros in `config.h`, which is included automatically from `punity.h`.
-If you don't want this, use `#define NO_CONFIG` and specify the macros in any way you feel is better for you.
+If you don't want this, use `#define PUN_CONFIG 0` and specify the macros in any way you feel is better for you.

 To use your own building script and project structure, just grab `punity.h` and `punity.c` and use them as you see fit.